 Baked Sweet Potato filled with sautéed kale and onions

 Roasted Veggies over brown Rice or Quinoa

-“Cheesy Rice” with a side salad (recipe coming!)
+“Cheesy Rice” with a side salad (our version of butternut squash rice)

 Our Delicious Homemade Mac & Cheese Tuna Casserole

 Large Salad filled with all of your favorite veggies, avocado and olives